universityofadelaide/shepherd/INSTALL.md

 # Add an annotation to tie the services together
 oc annotate svc mariadb-external "service.alpha.openshift.io/dependencies=[{\"name\": \"mariadb\", \"kind\": \"Service\"}]"
 ```
-This will create an external service that will be provided with an external ip and port number.
+This will create an externally exposed service that will be provided with an external ip and port number.
 To view this:

 ```
 oc get svc mariadb-external